 Additionally, the band has been nominated for both “Alternative Rock Artist Of The Year” and “Alternative Rock Song Of The Year” for “Ready To Let Go” at the 2020 iHeartRadio Music Awards.
 The ceremony will take place on Sunday, March 29th at the Shrine Auditorium in Los Angeles.

-The 2020 HU Summer Concert Series at Riverfront Park is powered by PNC Bank, Dauphin County, and Comprehensive Financial Associates.
+The 2021 Harrisburg University Summer Concert Series at Riverfront Park is Powered by PNC and supported by Dauphin County Commissioners and Comprehensive Financial Associates.